-The Insurgents state as their belief that "the clearest sign of how entrenched" the Board is its submission to the stockholders of the Charter Amendment Proposal.
+The Insurgents state their belief that "the clearest sign of how entrenched" the Board is its submission to the stockholders of the Charter Amendment Proposal.
 CURIOUSLY, HOWEVER, THE INSURGENTS DO NOT OPPOSE THE CHARTER AMENDMENT PROPOSAL AND DO NOT SEEK REVOCATION OF CONSENTS IN FAVOR OF THAT PROPOSAL.
-As a consequence, consents in favor of the Insurgent Proposals will not serve to revoke any prior consent to the Charter Amendment Proposal proposed by the Company.
-In a further self-serving statement, the Insurgents note that Mr. Kanzer is paying solicitation expenses "out of his own pocket" while accusing the Board of "causing Atlantic to bear the costs" of the Solicitation, despite the fact that the Insurgents, as stated in their proxy statement, intend to seek reimbursement of their costs without a stockholder vote should their nominees be elected to the Board.
+As a consequence, consents in favor of the Insurgent Proposals will not serve to revoke any prior consent to the Charter Amendment Proposal, with the curious result that both the Insurgent Proposals and one of the Company Proposals could both be adopted by the stockholders.
+In a further self-serving and potentially deceptive statement, the Insurgents note that Mr. Kanzer is paying solicitation expenses "out of his own pocket" while accusing the Board of "causing Atlantic to bear the costs" of the Solicitation, despite the fact that the Insurgents, as stated in their proxy statement, intend to seek reimbursement of their costs without a stockholder vote should their nominees be elected to the Board.
 Thus, the Board can see no merit to the Insurgents' claim that Mr. Cleary and Dr. Fildes "wish to avoid at all costs having outsiders intrude on what is a self-serving insider arrangement at the expense of the current stockholders."